 One recommendation from an academic source required for certain health professions (Athletic Training, Health Management Systems, Nursing, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Speech-Language Pathology) applicants.
 Recommendations optional for applicants to other programs.

 Recommendations must be completed by a teacher or counselor.
 You may choose one or both of the following to serve as recommendations:

 - Letter of Recommendation - A standard letter from a teacher or guidance counselor

 - Recommendation form - A printable PDF checklist serves as an alternative to a letter of recommendation.

-Personal Essay required for Health Science (Athletic Training, Health Management Systems, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Speech-Language Pathology) applicants.
+Personal Essay required for certain health professions (Athletic Training, Health Management Systems, Nursing, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Speech-Language Pathology) applicants.
 Essay optional for applicants to other programs.

 - Please discuss the following: Tell us something unique about you, why you chose your particular major, and how you expect Duquesne University to help you achieve your academic, personal and professional goals.
 Please include any examples of your research, shadowing or volunteer experiences.